VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Setting up the rasteriser.md

 ```

 This will set the line width the rasteriser will output.
 Anything more than 1.f requires the GPU feature **wideLines** to be enabled.
+#### NOTE
+If you haven't set up a view projection matrix you want to set things up like this

 ```c++
 rasteriser.cullMode = VK_CULL_MODE_BACK_BIT;